Villajoyosa is a great place to eat. I reckon you could dine well here every day for a fortnight and never visit the same restaurant twice.

 Il Forno di Pietro

-This upmarket pizza restaurant has a location that’s hard to beat, in front of the church in the old town.
+This upmarket pizza restaurant has a location that’s hard to beat, just round the corner from La Placeta, right in front of the church.
 Eating outside as darkness falls after the heat of the day has real atmosphere.
 The pizzas are pretty good too.
 They’re certainly a fair size; you won’t go hungry here!

-This beautifully restored old cafe-bar at No 1 Carrer Colón was at the heart of La Vila society when it opened in the 1870s, and there are plenty of old black and white photos on the walls inside to prove it.
-The upper crust of town society used to meet upstairs at the Casino, and nardo vilero – the traditional drink of Villajoyosa – was invented here (it’s iced coffee and absinthe if you fancy trying it).
+The upper crust of town society used to meet upstairs at the Casino, and nardo vilero – the traditional drink of Villajoyosa – was invented here.
+It’s iced coffee and absinthe if you fancy trying it.

 These days, El Mercantil offers traditional tapas, either inside the nicely-restored bar or outside on the street.